lukasNwr/sfd/README.md

 # Shift Hours Calculator

-A simple web application to help you and your colleagues easily report shifts and hours to your boss.
+A simple web application to help me and my colleagues easily report shifts and hours to your boss.

 ## About